lexivanx/rt-data-processing/README.md

 4. Deploy the applications to the AKS cluster using the `deploy-to-aks.sh` script.

 Note: Ensure that you have the necessary permissions and resources available on Azure before proceeding.
+Note: You can adjust and use the cleanup-azure script to free any resource created while working with this setup.

 ## Technologies Used